Skip to content

 Changing the directory in which pip installs modules

-export PYTHONPATH=/project/home/pxxxxxx/dir_where_you_want_pip_to_install/:$PYTHONPATH
+export DIR_PIP_INSTALL="/project/home/pxxxxxx/dir_where_you_want_pip_to_install/"

 Do not forget to source ~/.bashrc once your modifications are done and to verify that the $PYTHONPATH variable contains the target directory we have set up.
+Then, you should be able to install the package you want in the directory of your choice by doing:

 Important note: